the-expanse/SideQuestWiki/BlueStacks-is-causing-issues,-how-do-i-remove-it.md

 Type `%programdata%` into the folder URL  bar in windows and delete BlueStacks Setup folder from there.

 Then open the Run system (Windows + R) and Run %temp% command, then delete all temporary files in the temp folder.

-Finally we will remove BlueStacks registry files from Registry editor.
+After that be sure to remove BlueStacks registry files from Registry editor.
 For this write regedit in the Run box (Windows + R).
-And then navigate to HKEY_LOCAL_MACHINE\SOFTWARE\BlueStacks Select all keys within it and delete them
+And then navigate to HKEY_LOCAL_MACHINE\SOFTWARE\BlueStacks Select all keys within it and delete them then restart your PC and your should see no more issue.